Sebhol95/10_Unique_Calculators/README.md

 ## Calculators
 So you are in need of a calculator?
 This repository is a pit where all kind of calculators are dumped (Created by sebhol95) using Python.
 Check them out, they all work :open_mouth:.
-The plan is to continue creating calculators untill the repository reach 50 uniqe ones.
+The idea is to continue creating calculators untill the repository reach 50 uniqe ones.

 ## Motivation
 The reason for this repository is the practice of my python game, by doing so i will also maintain my skills providing daily updates/ new calculators.